Spatial Experience Design and issues of Diversity, Equity, and Inclusion

 Classroom projects: Giving students flexibility Since our students come to us from around the world and they we be designing for a wide range of places in the world, we will have and will continue to offer a broad spectrum, of the type of projects we explore.
 No matter what the nature of projects we are developing spatially, we must always be sensitive to the sociological impact of where we build, what we build, how we build and why we build.
 Whether it's housing for the Homeless, looking at new areas of social development around the world or working hand and hand with developing countries, we need to understand the social mores, traditions and cultural context of what we are looking to design and develop.
 It’s this understanding and sensitivity to people, culture and context which makes a project successful.
 In our upper-division Undergraduate classes, as well as our Graduate thesis, projects are ones chosen by our students based on their personal voice and career path direction.
 Since we have a strong amount of Designmatters minors in our department our students continually confront troubling issues in the world which range from mental health issues, discrimination, hunger, sexual abuse, educational equity, politics and propaganda.
 We must always be whiling to ask hard questions.
 Other students chose more commercial topics.
 Students are encouraged and supported to explore who they are as designers and which career paths might be their strongest next steps after graduation.

-We are committed to building a “diverse faculty” not only racially, but also with regard to gender, ethnicity, nationality, and age.
-We will continue searching out a wide range of diverse faculty, who can inspire our students to create change in our industry.
-We believe it’s important for our students to experience a broad range of voices to enable them to define their own personal voices and role in the world.
-For our students to become change-makers, who are resilient, inspire new ideas and push the boundaries of innovation, our faculty needs to represent a full spectrum of individuals from around the world.
-We are dedicated to making change.
-While we are a diverse faculty in some respects, we currently have no Black representation.
-We hope to provide opportunities to transform the demographics of the faculty to better reflect the communities we serve and build an environment that will draw a more diverse student body.
+Diversity fuels our excellence and creativity.
+We are committed to building a “diverse faculty” who can inspire our students to create change in our industry.
+We believe it’s important for our students to experience a broad range of perspectives to enable each to define their own personal voices and influence in the world.
+For our students to become change-makers, who are resilient, inspire new ideas and push the boundaries of innovation, our faculty needs to represent a wide and engaging spectrum from around the world.

 rendering of a restaurant dining room